teddy bear Parenting & Family See also:

 Child Health - See Kids' Health and related links, below.

 Child Safety: Make Your Home Safe - Safety guidelines designed to help keep your infant, toddler and preschooler safe from common accidents and hidden hazards, plus related indoor & outdoor Injury Prevention & Safety Topics for kids of all ages (Children's Hospital of Pittsburgh [CHP]).
 Child Health & Safety Tips provides seasonal advice on a variety of topics such as holidays, toys, outdoor safety, and more (American Academy of Pediatrics).
 Anchor It provides simple and inexpensive steps you can take to help prevent furniture, TVs, and appliances from tipping over (Consumer Product Safety Commission).
 Safe Kids Worldwide Safety Tips VIDEO offers tips, guides, infographics, checklists, and other resources on a wide range of topics, including medication safety, batteries, guns, holidays, laundry packets, toys, sports, and much more; use the menu to choose a topic or age group (non-profit organization).
-Emergency Room Tips for Parents lists 10 things you need to know to prepare for taking a child to the emergency department, plus Know When to Go UPDATED LINK!, which outlines what to do in different types of adult & childhood emergencies; part of American College of Emergency Physicians health & safety tips.
+Emergency Room Tips for Parents lists 10 things you need to know to prepare for taking a child to the emergency department, plus Know When to Go, which outlines what to do in different types of adult & childhood emergencies; part of American College of Emergency Physicians health & safety tips.
 More resources are available from Medline Child Safety links.
-The FBI has advice and information to help protect your children from dangers online & offline, including child abductions, sexual exploitation, addiction, human trafficking, and gangs.
-See also Childproofing Your Home, Baby Products Guide, and Tips on Toys, above, Kids' Health, Child Traumatic Stress, Child Transportation Safety, Holiday & Seasonal Safety links, below, and our First Aid & Safety links.
+The FBI has advice and information to help protect your children from dangers online & offline [NOTE: You can only view this page in a non-private window with ad-blocking turned OFF], including child abductions, sexual exploitation, addiction, human trafficking, and gangs.
+Defend Yourself against AI Impostor Scams with a Safe Word NEW! explains how inexpensive voice-cloning created by artificial intelligence can allow impersonators to make astonishingly convincing phone calls in another person's voice, and how a code word or phrase, shared in person with family and friends, can protect you and your loved ones from these scams (2024, Scientific American).
+See also Childproofing Your Home, COMPUTERS & TECHNOLOGY: Protecting Yourself and Your Family, Baby Products Guide, and Tips on Toys, above, Kids' Health, Child Traumatic Stress, Child Transportation Safety, Holiday & Seasonal Safety links, below, and our First Aid & Safety links.

 Child Transportation Safety: Parents and Caregivers - Safety tips and other useful information on car seats & booster seats, as well as other safety issues in and around your vehicle, bicycling, walking, and school bus safety (National Highway Traffic Safety Administration).
 Car Seats: Information for Families offers advice on choosing and using car seats with helpful charts and illustrations, plus related resources AUDIO VIDEO (American Academy of Pediatrics).
 Toxic Inequities: How an Outdated Standard Leads to Toxics in Low-Cost Children's Car Seats shows that more than half of U.S. children's car seats still contain hazardous chemicals; use the menu to see car seat rankings and recommendations (2022, Ecology Center).
 Hot Car Warning explains why it is never safe to leave a child alone in a vehicle, even for a few minutes, and even if a window is left slightly open (Canada Safety Council).
 Jersey Drives: Keeping Your Children Safe offers advice and resources on car seats, bikes, scooters & skateboards, school bus safety, and teen driving (Brain Injury Alliance of New Jersey).
 See also School Bus Safety (Children's Hospital of Pittsburgh), and Teen Driving, above.